KatsuteDev/GitHub-Red-Issues/README.md

 - Closed issues on issues tab are red.
 - Closed issue on hover is red.
 - Issue open/close events on timeline are green and red.
+- Closed issues in subscription list are red.